ChengranAA/fmri_project_um/README.md

 ## To-do list

+- [ ] Odd ball responses
-- [ ] some thing needs to be added
+- [ ] Save the jitter to a file
-- [ ] ...
+- [ ] Localizer
-- [ ] might be useful if we have a mock scanner program that sends keystroke "5" every 1.5s
+- [x] might be useful if we have a mock scanner program that sends keystroke "5" every 1.5s

 ## How to setup the environment